Beginner Track • Topic 16

 Total potential value including all option years: $945,000.00.

-Element (4): Authority and Supporting Rationale
+Statutory Exception and Supporting Rationale

 Rationale: The 633d CS SOC operates a Palo Alto-native security stack: Cortex XDR v3.8 for endpoint detection (Contract FA4800-24-F-0092, period of performance through 30 Sep 2027) and Panorama v11.1 for firewall management across 47 perimeter devices (Contract FA4800-23-F-0147, period of performance through 30 Sep 2026).